matn7/CS-Notes/src/main/java/angular/ANGULAR.md

 ## Lifecycle Hooks

-- **ngOnInit** - Called once after this component is first displayed on the screen and after Angular has set any properties passed down from the parent component.
+- **ngOnInit**: Called once after this component is first displayed on the screen and after Angular has set any properties passed down from the parent component.
-- **ngOnDestroy** - Called once when Angular is about to remove this component (for example, when we navigate to a different route!).
+- **ngOnDestroy**: Called once when Angular is about to remove this component (for example, when we navigate to a different route!).
-- **ngOnChanges** - Called anytime a property of the component is changed (including when a parent component passed down ned data).
+- **ngOnChanges**: Called anytime a property of the component is changed (including when a parent component passed down ned data).

 ## Typescript